villinoid/systems_chess/README.md

 ### Topics:
 - Use a server and client with pipes to transmit moves (timers can also be added) - while having the server also update a game state file.
     - Using a timer might deal with shared memory, but we will finalize this after we learn about it in class
+    - If taught in class - Have server/clients work across network would be very nice - Not having to play on same computer
 - Send signals from the different processes (ex: opponent has resigned, show menu for exporting game / resetting the board / pausing game)
 - Exporting games to a file and reading game files
 - Allocating memory to store the matrix of piece locations